 Does an increase in the number of cryptos reduce or increase value of any given crypto or the overall market, and if so by how much and over what range?

 In general, one might imagine that if the demand for cryptos was somewhat limited or even just “sticky”, more cryptos means less value for each crypto, and the crash is partially the market “remeaning” this thereom.
 I mean, if it is easy to create a whole new currency, demand for all cryptos is fairly fixed, then the ultra low marginal cost of supply of a whole new crypto might dominate value.
 One might also argue the converse that cyrptos derive value from their host or creator’s demand, and a new crypto creates new value and is additive to the market, or even by increasing the critical mass of cryptos, increases the value of all.
 It is likely that this answer changes over time, market size, or by some other variable.

 What is actually driving the "perverse" microeconomic observation that crypto demand levels seems to rise with rising price levels?

 Obviously classical microeconomics generally starts with the principle that all else equal, higher prices reduce quantity demanded of a commodity.
-We feel certain that rising prices of crypto is likely dynamically shifting demand curves for cryptos out, offsetting falling demand at any given level as confident in the asset classes future improves and depending upon which theory of value is dominating.
+We feel certain that rising prices of crypto is likely dynamically shifting demand curves for cryptos out, offsetting falling demand at any given level as confidence in the asset class future improves and depending upon which theory of value is dominating.
 However we also feel it is likely that rising prices are changing dynamics within the crypto market between various cryptos in interesting ways, as relative demand curves of different change, and demand curves for cryptos shift in different rates or even directions.

 Does mining cost still have something to do with price, as it does in commodity markets?